vinkar-89/vinkar-89/README.md

 ### Hi there 👋
 - 🛠️ Computer Science Undergraduate at Indian Institute of Technology Madras
-- 🔧 Currently learning Flutter and Advanced Python
+- 🔧 Currently Advanced Python
-- 💡 Currently working on building a calorie counting app  - Khalories
+- 💡 Built a calorie counting app using Flutter  - Khalories
 - 😁 Pronouns: The obvious

 <!--